vsg-dev/vsgExamples/examples/commands/vsgdraw/README.md

 	set VSG_FILE_PATH drive:\path\to\vsgExamples\data
 	set PATH drive:\path\to\vsgExamples\bin

-*vsgdraw* can be run without command line options, and will create a window with two textured quad rotating on screen.
+*vsgdraw* can be run without command line options, and will create a window with two textured quads rotating on screen.
 Press Escape to close the window.

 	vsgdraw

 *vsgdraw* also supports a set of command line options:

-	-d or --debug        # enable the Vulkan debug layer, outputs to console -a or --api          # enable Vulkan API dump layer, outputs all vulkan -f                   # specify the number of frames to render before exit -w or --window <width> <height> # specify the dimension of the window to open
+	-d or --debug        # enable the Vulkan debug layer, outputs to console -a or --api          # enable Vulkan API dump layer, outputs all vulkan calls -f                   # specify the number of frames to render before exit -w or --window <width> <height> # specify the dimension of the window to open